 Academic integrity is the foundation of the academic community.
 Students who violate College rules on academic integrity are subject to disciplinary penalties, including the possibility of failure or removal from a course, disciplinary probation, and/or dismissal from the College.
 Individual schools may have additional standards and policies related to academic honesty.
-Information regarding academic integrity at Rhode Island College, including information regarding academic integrity hearings, can be found on the Academic Integrity Board website (http://www.ric.edu/Academic-Integrity-Board/Pages/default.aspx).
+Information regarding academic integrity at Rhode Island College, including information regarding academic integrity hearings, can be found at www.ric.edu/aib.